BJH - volume 13, issue 5, september 2022

 Read moreBJH - volume 13, issue 4, june 2022

-M. Janssens MD, K. Saevels MD, V. Vergote MD, PhD, J. Lemmens MD, S. Bailly MD, A. Janssens MD, PhD, S. Snauwaert MD, PhD, M. André MD, PhD
+M. Janssens MD, K. Saevels MD, V. Vergote MD, J. Lemmens MD, S. Bailly MD, A. Janssens MD, PhD, S. Snauwaert MD, PhD, M. André MD, PhD

 Besides disease-directed therapy, patients with lymphoma are in need of a wide range of supportive measures.
 In the second part of this guideline, the prevention and treatment of tumour lysis syndrome, cardiac support and physiotherapy are discussed.